Pilipinas Got Talent season 5: Live auditions

+Auditionees from the overseas Joey Alberto, 20 - Dancer, California, United States;

+NOTE: Please be guided that the list above is incomplete.

 Golden buzzer

 Another new addition to this season is the golden buzzer.
 During the live auditions, there is a golden buzzer placed in the center of the judges' table.
 The buzzer is pressed by a judge on an act to send directly to the live semi-finals.
 Each judge is allowed to press the buzzer only once during the whole duration of the auditions.

 Padilla was the first judge to use the golden buzzer, pressing it for acrobatic duo, Power Duo.
 Locsin was the next to press for flair bartending couple Liquid Concepts.
 Then Vice Ganda was the third judge to press for collegiate Hip-Hop dance troupe, Power Impact Dancers, with Garcia coming in last, doing so for hat tricker/contortionist Mark Dune Basmayor.
 All four were found during the Manila auditions, hence the lack of calls for the use of the Golden Buzzer during the Davao auditions.

 Judges Cull

 There are 132 acts who made it to the Judges Cull.
 Out of 132 acts, only 36 will move forward to the Live Semi-Finals.
 There are four golden buzzer acts who instantly made it to the Semi-Finals and 27 acts were made it through the unanimous decisions of the judges.
 However, there are 16 acts in the waiting list who performed for the remaining five slots in the semi-finals and complete the Top 36.